 - An only a limited number of inputs can be tested.

 - It is difficult to design the test cases if the tester does not have knowledge of the software specification.

-- There is limited coverage of application and hence the testing cannot be done on all components in an exhaustive fashion.
+- There is limited coverage of the application, and hence the testing cannot be exhaustively done on all components.

 Black Box testing vs White Box testing Comparison Table